| name | functional |

 Check undefined explicitly in the boolean form: optional chaining (user?.isActive && user?.hasPermission) yields boolean | undefined and fails to compile under strict mode.

-If code requires comments to understand, refactor instead: extract functions with descriptive names, use meaningful variable names, break complex logic into steps, use type aliases for domain concepts.
+If a comment only restates what the code does, refactor instead: extract functions with descriptive names, use meaningful variable names, break complex logic into steps, or use type aliases for domain concepts.

 ✅ Acceptable JSDoc for public APIs